 The first PIPS report was published in October 2017, and details 35 standards against which the prevailing situation in Ireland's penal system is being independently tracked, monitored and assessed over a three-year period.

 PIPS 2018 provides an assessment of progress over the last 12 months against these 35 standards, and assesses whether Ireland is meeting its human rights obligations and meeting best international practice.

-Responsibility for the content of the report lies solely with the author of the report and IPRT.
+Responsibility for the content of the report and any omissions lies with the author and IPRT.